enermaps/enermaps/stats/README.md

 Note that the parsing will not be run on the last modified file, as this might still be written by PostGRES.

-Source log files after parsing will be removed.
+Source log files after parsing will be removed (except the latest one, which might not be completed).

 ## Manual parsing